 Applicants must complete and maintain three registrations to be eligible to apply for or receive an award.
 These registrations include SAM.gov, Grants.gov, and eRA Commons.
 All registrations must be completed prior to the application being submitted.
 The complete registration process for all three systems can take 4 to 6 weeks, so applicants should begin this activity as soon as possible.
 If an eligible applicant does not have access to the internet, please contact the Agency Contacts listed in Section VII for submission instructions.
 Prior to registering with eRA Commons, applicants must first obtain a Unique Entity Identifier (UEI) from SAM.gov, if needed (refer to Section IV.
 Applications and Submission Information, Section C).
-Applicants can register with eRA Commons in tandem with completing their full SAM and Grants.gov registrations; however, all registrations to identify at least one Signing Official (SO) and at least one Program Director/Principal Investigator (PD/PI) account in order to submit an application.
+Applicants can register with eRA Commons in tandem with completing their full SAM and Grants.gov registrations; however, all registrations must be in place by time of application submission. eRA Commons requires organizations to identify at least one Signing Official (SO) and at least one Program Director/Principal Investigator (PD/PI) account in order to submit an application.

-The first PD/PI listed on the application must include their eRA Commons ID in the "Credential, e.g. agency login" Applicant Identifier field on the SF424 form.
-Failure to register in the Commons and to include a valid PD/PI Commons ID in the Applicant Identifier field will prevent the successful submission of an electronic application.
+The first PD/PI listed on the application must include their eRA Commons ID in the "Credential, e.g. agency login" Applicant Identifier field on the SF424 form.Failure to register in the Commons and to include a valid PD/PI Commons ID in the Applicant Identifier field will prevent the successful submission of an electronic application.